tomthebarbarian/tinyapp/README.md

 (Stretch) the number of unique visits for the short URL

-(Minor) a link to "Create a New Short Link" which makes a GET request to /urls/new if user is not logged in: returns HTML with a relevant error message
+(Minor) a link to "Create a New Short Link" which makes a GET request to /urls/new DONE

+if user is not logged in:
+returns HTML with a relevant error message